Using EPIC for Listening to Reading

 So, this is great, but what if you don’t have as many devices as you would want in your classroom?
 Great question!
 EPIC works on iPhones, iPads, laptops, and desktop computers!
 Still, I have 8 devices in my classroom, so that is definitely not enough for all my students to use EPIC individually.
 Using our Belkin Headphone splitters (Amazon Affiliate Link), up to 5 students are able to share a single device.
 (Note – although the splitters have 5 jacks, I prefer having only 3 students share a device) It’s a great way to make technology stretch, as well as, make reading a social experience (which I am ALL about).

 Have you used EPIC in your classroom?
 If so, what are your favorite ways to make the most of this AMAZING resource?
 If you aren’t familiar with EPIC, what are you waiting for?
+It is a great source for listen to reading.
 Create an account today and change your reading block for the better!

 Join me for weekly classroom updates and free resources that are just-right for your guided math classroom!